 So if fire is already covered on your policy, the logical question is:

 It’s particularly helpful for homeowners and especially when it comes to replacement and reconstruction costs in the unfortunate event your place burns down and everything is lost – these type of dramatic scenarios aren’t typically fully covered under your standard insurance policy.

-What is fire insurance covers… and what it doesn’t
+What fire insurance covers… and what it doesn’t

 Fire insurance, much like the named peril, covers accidents that result in fire.

-So, if there was a short-circuit your apartment that caused a fire, you’re covered.
-If the thing that caused the fire isn’t covered by insurance (i.e. a flood somehow caused a fire to break out destroying your things), you’d also be covered.
+So, if there was a short-circuit in your apartment that caused a fire, you’re covered.
+If the source that caused the fire isn’t covered by insurance (i.e. a flood somehow caused a fire to break out destroying your things), you’d also be covered.

 In addition, fire insurance will also cover you for loss of use if a fire made your place uninhabitable.